IOG-Foundation/llm-inference-benchmarks/README.md

 - it saves results to file `result-dir/{BACKEND}_{NUM_PROMPTS}prompts{QPS}qps_{MODEL}_{DATASET}_{GPU_COUNT}x{GPU_NAME}.json`
 - throughput definition: requests completed / duration in seconds
 - goodput definition: requests completed under the goodput metric / duration in seconds
-- parameters gpu-model and gpu-count here serve only as metadata for the saved benchmark results and do not influence the benchmark execution, as they are actually defined on the `vllm serve`.
+- parameters gpu-name and gpu-count here serve only as metadata for the saved benchmark results and do not influence the benchmark execution, as they are actually defined on the `vllm serve`.

 The script `run_benchmark.sh` calls `benchmark_serving.py` under the hood.
 For more information on the underlying parameters, check `vllm`'s benchmark [`README.md`](scripts/benchmarks/README.md).